lkilcher/dolfyn/doc-src/basics.rst

 Cleaning data
 ----------------

 |dlfn| includes tools for cleaning ADV data in the ``dlfn.adv.clean`` module.
 Take a look at those functions for more details.
-Tools for cleaning ADP data are located in the ``dlfn.adcp.clean`` module.
+Tools for cleaning ADP data are located in the ``dlfn.adp.clean`` module.

 Averaging data
 ------------------